HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 ### Fixing the many-calls problem

-Fixing this problem without changing the structure of our application diagram is pretty obvious: we need to _not_ make this many calls.
+Fixing this problem without changing the structure of our application federation (as presented in the first section) or the architecture style (REST, Hypermedia) can seem straightforward: we need to _not_ make this many calls.
 This means that the consumer application (the "facade" in our example) needs to have closer access to resource representations; in other words, it needs an application-local cache... which needs to be fresh, for fear of making the [eventual